 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate familiarity with and advanced knowledge of basic issues surrounding legal constructions of Indigenous identity and their legal and non-legal impact.
+- Articulate and reflect on issues surrounding legal constructions of Indigenous identity and their legal and non-legal impact;

-- Assess the importance of and demonstrate familiarity with some culturally appropriate protocols (including in the use of language).
+- Develop, assess, and apply culturally appropriate protocols including the use of language;

-- Analyse and critically evaluate the limits of constitutional protections afforded to Indigenous peoples, and the role of constitutional law in relation to government policy and legislation relating to Indigenous Australians.
+- Analyse and critically evaluate the limits of constitutional protections afforded to Indigenous peoples, and the role of international instruments and mechanisms on domestic law;

-- Analyse and critically evaluate conceptual and legal problems with property law relating to Indigenous peoples.
+- Critically evaluate conceptual and legal problems with property law relating to Indigenous people and propose solutions to resolve these problems;

 - Plan, design and conduct legal and general research with some independence in order to develop new understanding in a piece of research.